Why is painting roofs so common, and how (and why) is it done?

 There are various reasons why people consider painting roofs.
 I do not do any roof painting – so my opinions here may be a bit biased. …But here goes…

-- Painting of rusty metal roofs: This is only a temporary fix.
-Rust can never be completey ‘killed off” by a rust converter and soon the rust spots will bubble through the new paint work.
+Painting of rusty metal roofs: This is only a temporary fix.
+Rust can never be completely ‘killed off” by a rust converter and soon the rust spots will bubble through the new paint work.
 And who treats and paints the laps where the worst rust happens?
+Look at the main picture above and you can see what I mean.
 When the old metal roof sheeting have end joints, the new paint can obstruct the drainage.
 Suddenly you get a roof leak where it has never happened before….

 Painting of terracotta tiled roofs: See the painted roof tiles in the video image below.
 This is why a lot of painters do not paint glazed terracotta roofs any more.
 The painters who painted this roof have quietly “disappeared”.
 If you want to know why, check out the YouTube video below showing a failed painted terracotta tile roof: